fortuno-repos/fortuno-docs/docs/tutorials/quickstart.rst

 Depending, whether the routines you test are serial (eventually with OpenMP-parallelization), MPI-parallelized or coarray-parallelized, you need to use different versions of these objects.
+Fortuno offers for all these three cases a special interface.
+In our case, we used the serial interface.

-In order to write our unit test app, we import the following objects:
+We imported the following objects:

 .. literalinclude:: quickstart.data/testapp.f90
    :lines: 4-5